myDevicesIoT/cayenne-docs/docs/SKETCHFILES.md

 ## Using IDE

 To use Cayenne’s library of sketch files, we recommend using Arduino IDE or similar IDE for installing on your Arduinio hardware.
-[View installing Cayenne Arduino Library](http://www.cayenne-mydevices.com/CayenneStaging/resources/docs/installing-library-arduino-ide/)
+[View using Cayenne Arduino Library](#getting-started-arduino-arduino-setup-using-cayenne-arduino-library)